Q: Are you affiliated with a church?

->Q: How is Grace and Glory different from a California charter school?
+>Q: How are we different from a charter school?

-1 – CA charters are a public-school homeschool system, which accept government funds.
-Your child is considered a public school student, tracked, monitored, tested, and must be taught according to state standards, following state laws and health requirements for public education.
-Grace and Glory is a California private school and does not accept public funding.
+>A: 1 – CA charters are public-school homeschool programs, which accept government funds.
+Grace and Glory is a California non-profit private school and does not accept public funding.

->Q: Are Grace and Glory parents solely responsible for their child’s educational instruction?
+>Q: Are parents solely responsible for their child’s educational instruction?

 >A: Parents are required to be in charge of atleast 51% of their child’s education at home or online.
 Support Groups, Co-Ops, outside classes/Tutors may be used for “select” subjects, enrichment and supplements.